wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_multi_core_computing/data_parallelism.md

-Consider now a program that is a sequence of two tasks: An "oil" task applies an oil-painting filter to an image with a given radius $r$, followed by a "luminence" task that computes the luminence histogram for the image (i.e., the statistical distribution of the brightness of its pixels).
+Consider now a program that is a sequence of two tasks: An "oil" task applies an oil-painting filter to an image with a given radius $r$, followed by a "luminence" task that computes the luminence histogram for the image, i.e., the statistical distribution of the brightness of its pixels.
 We can draw the program's DAG as follows:

 <object class="figure" type="image/svg+xml" data="{{ site.baseurl }}/public/img/multi_core_computing/example_data_parallelism_dag.svg">Example Image Processing Program</object>
 <div class="caption"><strong>Figure 1:</strong>